KevinBatdorf/tailwind-custom-cdn/README.md

 ```

 ## FAQ
+**Question:** What else should I know?

+**Answer:** Editing a config file is also OK.
+You can also namespace your configs, and delete them.
+Delete the examples too if you'd like.
+If you only commit a single file, the repo will compile that one config.
+If you commit multiple files anywhere, then the entire config folder will be rebuilt.

+##
 **Question:** Can I use this in production?

 **Answer:** I wouldn't.
 For production you will want to use a build tool so that you can purge your unused CSS.